 The University will supply one diploma and one official transcript upon graduation.
-The University does not provide certified copies of diplomas or degrees.
+The University does not provide certified copies of diplomas or degrees and does not provide electronic copies of official transcripts.
 Students may order additional transcripts at any time from the Registrar's Office.
 A fee is charged for each additional official transcript.
 For graduates, duplicate diplomas can be ordered from the Registrar's Office.
 The following information needs to be included in the duplicate diploma request: Student's ID, dates attended, date of graduation, and academic program.
 A fee is charged for each duplicate diploma.
 All transcript and duplicate diploma requests must be submitted in writing to the Registrar's Office and signed by the student or graduate either via fax or regular mail.
 For non-U.S. residents, an additional international postage fee will be required.
 Any student may request a special rush handling of their transcript mailing for an additional fee.
 Please check the Administrative Fees listed in this University Catalog for the amounts Associated with each fee.